-MCCB employees who participate in the Social Activities Fund will contribute \$2.00 per month through payroll deductions.
-The monthly contributions will be collected and turned over to the Director of Finance and Accounting or the Grants Accountant/Benefits Coordinator, no later than the fifth working day of the succeeding month.
+MCCB employees have the option to contribute \$2.00 per month to the Social Activities Fund through payroll deductions.
+The monthly contributions will be collected and maintained by Director of Finance and Accounting or the Senior Accountant, no later than the fifth working day of the succeeding month.
 Receipts for purchases must be provided in order to be reimbursed.
 Checks will be signed by the Executive Director AND the Deputy Executive Director of Finance and Administration OR the Director of Finance and Administration, but two signatures must be obtained.
 The Senior Accountant will serve as treasurer of the Social Activities Fund.